Admissions international students Header Image

 Students must take at least 3/6/8 hours per term (depending upon degree program) and 6/12/16 hours per year (fall and spring semesters) are required as a minimum, but 30 hrs. per year are required to finish most programs in 2-3 years.

-Other school fees can be found on the Tuition and Fees page.
+Tuition rates and other school fees can be found on the Tuition and Fees page.

 Medical Insurance